NLnetLabs/rpki-doc/source/routinator/installation.rst

 """""

 Currently, Routinator requires the ``rsync`` executable to be in your path.
-We are not quite sure which particular version you need at the very least, but whatever is being shipped with current Linux and \*BSD distributions and macOS should be fine.
+Due to the nature of rsync, it is unclear which particular version you need at the very least, but whatever is being shipped with current Linux and \*BSD distributions and macOS should be fine.

 On Windows, Routinator requires the ``rsync`` version that comes with `Cygwin <https://www.cygwin.com/>`_ – make sure to select rsync during the installation phase.

-If you don’t have rsync, please head to http://rsync.samba.org/
+If you don’t have rsync, please head to https://rsync.samba.org/

 Rust
 """"